Eat to Boost Your Immunity

 Limit added sugars and processed foods

-Excessive consumption of added sugars and processed foods can have a negative impact on immune health.
+Excessive consumption of added sugars and processed foods can negatively impact immune health.
 These foods may contribute to inflammation and impair immune function, so it's essential to consume them in moderation.

 Watch your alcohol consumption